Emerald Ash Borer

 To assist Wildwood residents, Omni has agreed to provide a 10% discount on tree removals to all homeowners.
 Timberline has agreed to extend their municipal pricing to Wildwood residents with a $75.00 surcharge per household.
 Please contact the Department of Public Works for more information.

 Finally, the City will also take advantage of grants when available.
-For example, the City of Wildwood was awarded a Missouri Department of Conservation $10,000 TRIM Grant for the removal of declining Ash trees on several City streets in Fall 2016.
-The TRIM grant, which stands for Tree Resource Improvement and Maintenance, will cover the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
+For example, the City of Wildwood was awarded a Missouri Department of Conservation $10,000 TRIM Grant for the removal of declining Ash trees on several City streets in Fall 2016 and again in Fall 2017.
+The 2016 TRIM grant, which stands for Tree Resource Improvement and Maintenance, covered the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
+While the 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.

 Unfortunately, the scope and impact of the EAB infestation will be significant, and the resultant loss of ash trees will have a visual impact within many of our neighborhoods and streets over the coming years.
 For the latest information, please check the City of Wildwood website.
 More information about the EAB can be found at the links below: